 The patient has the right to receive or not receive any visitors he or she chooses.
 The patient also has the right to name a “support person” who can make decisions about visitors when the patient is not able.
 The patient or support person will be informed of any limitation on visitation rights.

 The patient has a right to personal privacy and confidentiality.

-The patient, or his or her representative, (as allowed under state law) has the right to make informed decisions regarding his or her care.
-The patient’s rights include being informed of his or her health status, being involved in care planning and treatment, and being able to request or refuse treatment.
+The patient, or his or her legally designated representative, has the right to make informed decisions regarding his or her care.
+Saint Luke’s recognizes the patient’s ability to identify a representative of the patient’s own choosing without discrimination based upon race, color, religion, sex, gender identity, sexual orientation, or national origin.
+The patient can also designate an un-married same sex partner as their representative.
+The patient’s rights include being informed of his or her health status, being involved in care planning, treatment, and being able to request or refuse treatment.

 The patient has the right to receive care in a safe and secure setting.